GENESIS ProofRelay MCP Verifier

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two sentences that are front-loaded with the action.
-The first sentence states what the tool does, and the second provides usage guidance.
+The description is concise with two sentences.
+The first sentence states the action and the second provides usage guidance.
 No unnecessary words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.